tiranmi2-pixel/AccountingResearch/README.md

 **Finalizing**

-* After filtering the exisitng data using the criterias explained above, it auto-runs the below two scripts to obtain estimated tsr distribution date and derive alphas and market adjsuted returns:
+* After filtering the exisitng data using the criterias explained above, it auto-runs the below two scripts to obtain estimated TSR distribution date and derive alphas and market adjusted returns:

   * `02b_tsr_approx_distribution.R`
   * `03_alphas_market_adjusted_returns.R`